PhotonVision/photonvision-docs/source/docs/programming/photonlib/robot-pose-estimator.rst

 .. note:: For more information on how to methods to get AprilTag data, look :ref:`here <docs/programming/photonlib/getting-target-data:Getting AprilTag Data From A Target>`.

-PhotonLib includes a ``RobotPoseEstimator`` class, which allows you to combine the pose data from all tags in view in order to get one final pose using different strategies.
+PhotonLib includes a ``RobotPoseEstimator`` class, which allows you to combine the pose data from all tags in view in order to get a field relative pose.

 Creating an ``AprilTagFieldLayout``
 -----------------------------------